 Algorithm: Hey, you should watch this cool tv show, it’s trending where you live.

 Algorithm: Wow, look at that, another person watching that show, I should recommend even more like that.

 Me: Where are all the new and unique shows?
 Everything feels the same!

 Ad strength score causes a similar problem for advertisers.
 When the algorithm tells us what we should do because of what has worked in the past, it is disincentivizing experimentation that can create new success stories that could have altered future predictions.

 The ads are becoming homogenized and our creativity is no longer rewarded.

-A Quick Primer on How Machine Learning Works
+How Machine Learning Works for Responsive Search Ads

 All of the scores mentioned above have an element in machine learning and artificial intelligence.
 So I think it’s important to briefly explain how that technology works.
 By understanding that, we will be able to see the shortcomings and potential pitfalls.